-"The hard choices—what we most fear doing, asking, saying—these are very often exactly what we most need to do."
+"The hard choices—what we most fear to do, asking, saying—these are very often exactly what we most need to do."
 Tim Ferris

 Some people allow fears to keep them stuck in their situations.
-Fear has the ability to keep you stuck and control your mindset.
-Tim Ferris silence his fear by stating his fear out loud, "By becoming familiar with the worst case scenario, you begin to melt the fear holding you back."
-He designed an exercise called 'fear-setting', Ferris learned when he faced his fear on paper, it was easier to defeat it in real life.
-He understood that fear was holding him down and preventing him from accomplishing his goals, What is holding you down?
+Fear can keep you stuck and control your mindset.
+Tim Ferris silences his fear by stating his fear out loud, "By becoming familiar with the worst-case scenario, you begin to melt the fear holding you back."
+He designed an exercise called 'fear setting; Ferris learned that it was easier to defeat it in real life when he faced his fear on paper.
+He understood that fear was holding him down and preventing him from accomplishing his goals.
+What is holding you down?

-You do not need anyone permission to be yourself and to share your gifts.
-Gary Vaynerchuk wants to write a new book about giving yourself permission to do your thing.
-Gary believes that the only permission you need to be yourself is your own permission.
-Give yourself permission to be great.
+You do not need anyone's permission to be yourself and to share your gifts.
+Gary Vaynerchuk wants to write a new book about permitting yourself to do your thing.
+Gary believes that the only permission you need to be yourself is your permission.
+Permit yourself to be great.